 Hand splints provide pain relief and support.
 Knee braces reduce pain, improve stability and diminish risk of falling.

-Oral corticosteroids like prednisone are not routinely used to treat osteoarthritis.
+Oral corticosteroids are not routinely used to treat osteoarthritis.

 Medications can interact with one another and certain health conditions put you at increased risk of drug side effects, it’s important to discuss your medication and health history with your doctor before you start taking any new medication.